 Maintain a fair and equitable recruitment process

 Adherence to these guidelines will support the collaborative effort of career planning, placement and recruitment of professionals while reducing the potential for abuses.
 The guidelines apply to new technology or third-party recruiting relationships which may be substituted for the traditional personal interaction among Career Center professionals, employer professionals and students.
 These principles are not inclusive.
 They are intended to serve as a foundation upon which professionalism can be promoted.

-Excerpted from the National Association of Colleges and Employers, Principles for Professional Practice
+National Association of Colleges and Employers, Principles for Professional Practice

 Third-party recruiters will be extended services if a) they are recruiting for employment within their own organization or b) if they are representing a specified client.
 Third-party recruiters are required to identify the client/organization they are representing and state specifically the jobs and/or internships for which they are recruiting in the job posting or event registration.
 Resumes obtained during campus recruiting cannot be shared with other third party recruiters or other clients.

 Handshake is the central resource for recruiting talented and diverse DePaul students and alumni from multiple disciplines.
 Students looking for skill building employment experiences, quality internships, full time career positions requiring a bachelor’s degree or above utilize this site as well as experienced alumni looking to advance their careers.
 In addition, qualified employers can use Handshake to engage in a full array of programs including career fairs, targeted recruiting events/services, student profile search, and campus interviewing.
 DePaul University Career Center reserves the right to restrict recruiting services at any time.